What medication is available?

 Anticonvulsants for bipolar disorder

-Lamotrigine has antidepressant effects and is licensed to treat severe depression in bipolar disorder.
+Lamotrigine (Lamictal) has antidepressant effects and is licensed to treat severe depression in bipolar disorder.
+NICE guidelines recommend that it is not used to treat mania.
+If you are pregnant and taking Lamotrigine, NICE recommends you are checked regularly.

 Antidepressants for bipolar disorder